suryakmurthy/UAM_scheduler/README.md

 This file contains the functions used by the non-preemptible MDP model class.

 #### generate_MDP(depth):
 This function generates a new MDP object.
-It does this by recursivly stepping through the task generator environment and recording the job configurations it reaches and the associated transition probabilities and rewards.
+It does this by recursivelysamples stepping through the task generator environment and recording the job configurations it reaches and the associated transition probabilities and rewards.
 Unlike the function in task_gen_MDP, this function generates the state space by completing each job it begins without interruption.
 The function does this by working on the same job at each time step until it completes or enters the terminal state.
 After the potential next states have been reached, the function cuts out all the intermediate steps, allowing for a greatly reduced state size.

 #### prune_state_actions():
-This function prunes the MDP of all terminal brances.
-It does this by recursivly stepping back from the Terminal state to all previous states.
+This function prunes the MDP of all terminal branches.
+It does this by recursively stepping back from the Terminal state to all previous states.
 At each previous state, the function removes all actions that lead to the terminal state.
 If all the actions from the previous state are removed in this step, then the state is removed from the state set and the process is repeated.